Latest Information

 Q: How long will a strike last?

-A: The length of a strike will be determined by the Tenured/Tenure-Track Faculty Union.
+A: The length of a strike would be determined by the Tenured/Tenure-Track Faculty Union.
 From the University’s perspective, a strike is not warranted.

 The University is currently awaiting the Union’s response to our current package proposal, verbally presented Feb.
 13 during mediation and delivered in writing later the same day.
 The University has continued to present proposals that represent a fair, sustainable and appropriate contract, especially given our current financial standing.
 A strike does nothing to change the constraints that limit what the University can ultimately provide in the new contract given the current fiscal situation.